project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/How-soil-health-impacts-performance-of-cherry-varieties-with-lynn-long.md

 ---
-title: How Soil Health Impacts Performance of Cherry Varieties with Lynn Long
+title: How Soil Health Impacts Performance Of Cherry Varieties With Lynn Long
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-06-20)